Pollution (Ship Source)

 Administrator of the Ship-Source Oil Pollution Fund v.
 Wilson, 2017 FC 796

-Précis: The Federal Court granted default judgement to the Ship-Source Oil Pollution Fund against the owners of a barge for expenses incurred to clean up and mitigate pollution.
+Précis: The Federal Court granted default judgement to the Ship-Source Oil Pollution Fund against the owner of a barge for expenses incurred to clean up and mitigate pollution.

 Payments - Whether Release and Subrogation Required